Secretary of State Blinken makes an unannounced visit to Ukraine

 Meanwhile, the Ukrainians are engaged in a counteroffensive in the east and southern part of the country — one that Kyiv says is going successfully, albeit slowly.

-Meanwhile, Blinken's aides say he is also gearing up for the United Nations General Assembly, which begins Sept.
-13. Russia's war in Ukraine and the ripple effects in global food and energy markets are set to be major themes this year.
+Meanwhile, Blinken's aides say he is also gearing up for the United Nations General Assembly, which takes place later this month.
+Russia's war in Ukraine and the ripple effects in global food and energy markets are set to be major themes this year.

 Since the start of Russia's invasion in February, the U.S. has promised billions of dollars in military and budgetary aid to Ukraine, including a $40 billion aid package passed by Congress in May.
 Millions of aid has already been dispersed.
 At the six-month mark of the conflict, polling showed that a majority of Americans believe the U.S. should continue to support Ukraine in the war.